 An unknown number of those vials reached about 75 clinics and other facilities in 23 states between July and September 2012.
 For example, at one clinic in Evansville, Ind., more than 500 patients got shots from the suspect lots, officials said.
 At two clinics in Tennessee, more than 900 patients received shots from the suspect lots.

 New England Compounding Center of Framingham, Mass is what is known as a “compounding pharmacy.”
 These businesses custom-mix solutions, creams and other medications in doses or in forms that generally aren’t commercially available.

 Compounding pharmacies are not regulated as closely as drug manufacturers, and their products are not subject to FDA approval.
 However, the law in every state requires that such companies exercise ordinary care to provide reasonably safe products.

-The lawyers at Heygood, Orr & Pearson have made it a career priority to hold drug manufacturers and pharmacies accountable and responsible for their actions.
 If you or a loved one has experienced the tragedy of losing a family member as a result of a delinquent pharmacy, drug manufacturer, compounding company or health care provider, you and your family deserve answers to your questions.
-If your loss was as a result of a defective drug or perhaps a physician’s negligence, you have the right to demand that the negligent drug company, pharmacist or physician be held responsible.
+If your loss was as a result of a defective drug or perhaps a physician’s negligence, you may have the right to hold the negligent drug company, pharmacist or physician responsible.

 Contact the law firm of Heygood, Orr & Pearson for a free consultation so we can help you determine the best way to protect your legal rights and interests.
 You can reach us by calling our toll-free hotline at 1-877-446-9001, or by filling out our free case evaluation form.